0 Part Course |

 • What’s the purpose of a term sheet – why could it help with guarantees?

-• Guarantees on non-finance transactions
+• Guarantees on non-financial transactions

 • What could a guarantee term sheet look like?